xieyuheng/inner/persons/coxeter/regular-polytopes.md

 ## 1.2 polyhedra

-- for polyhedron,
+> For polyhedron,
+>

-  1. every side of each polygon belongs also to just one other polygon,
+> 1. Every side of each polygon belongs also to just one other polygon,
-  2. the polygons surrounding each vertex form a single circuit (to exclude anomalies such as two pyramids with a common apex).
+> 2. The polygons surrounding each vertex form a single circuit
+>    (to exclude anomalies such as two pyramids with a common apex).

-- **Xie**:
-  by this definition, polyhedron can be partition of torus, i.e. not simple-connected.
+Note that, by this definition, a polyhedron can be a partition of torus, i.e. not simple-connected.

-- examples of polyhedra
+> Examples of polyhedra:
+>
-  - pyramid
+> - pyramid
-  - prism
+> - prism
-  - anti-prism
+> - anti-prism

 ## 1.3 the five platonic solids